rootstrap/blog/content/Consumer Privacy Regulations CCPA and GDPR - Pablo Blanco.md

-CCPA defines a business as a for-profit entity, that collects consumer personal data, and applies to all companies that serve California residents. are physically placed in California or not.
-The company may be subject to compliance if it meets at least one of the following thresholds:
+CCPA defines a business as a for-profit entity, that collects consumer personal data, and applies to all companies that serve California residents.
+Companies may be subject to
+compliance if it meets at least one of the following thresholds:

 - Companies with at least \$25 million in annual revenue (applies to total